blurrycontour/zuul-gerrit/doc/source/configuration.rst

 Therefore, administrators may wish to run standalone mergers in order to reduce the load on executors.

-Mergers need to be able to connect to the Gearman server (usually the scheduler host) as well as any services for which connections are configured (Gerrit, GitHub, etc).
+Mergers need to be able to connect to the ZooKeeper cluster as well as any services for which connections are configured (Gerrit, GitHub, etc).

 The following section of ``zuul.conf`` is used by the merger: